 - Product strategy: Stash’s product differs from the typical robo-advisor by focusing on letting users invest very small sums, which appeals to people who would otherwise stay out of the market.
 The company has also emphasized financial education as a means of engaging users.

-- Next moves: Stash is planning on expanding into retirement services in Q4’17 and working on a desktop platform.
+- Next moves: Stash is launching a free bank account service through a partnership with an undisclosed bank, slated for Q1’18.
+This will allow customers to store their savings in an FDIC insured account and directly invest on Stash.
+Stash is planning on expanding into retirement services in Q4’17 and working on a desktop platform.
 This suggests an interest in going after an older demographic, and making sure Stash’s existing customers can build retirement portfolios with the company.
 If Stash can expand its user base and keep its current users engaged, it could eventually pose a serious threat to incumbent robo-advisors.

 Table of Contents